 These loan types reduce your liquid net worth:

-After calculating all of your current debts, you can also tally up the fees and taxes you might pay to access your assets.
+After calculating your current debts, you can also tally up the fees and taxes you might pay to access your assets.

 As a quick reminder, below is the liquid net worth formula: